Gasparo Scaruffi

+Biography

 Scaruffi was the youngest of Antonio di Gianfrancesco de’ Baldicelli’s seven children.
 Although a nobleman, Antonio was wealthy because of his activities as a merchant of spices, textiles, and haberdashery, and he left a substantial inheritance to all his children.
 The first records of Scaruffi's activities as an adult show him in Piacenza in 1544 as a businessman and money exchanger.
 In 1547, he was appointed as an assayer at the mint of Reggio by the council, eventually becoming the mint's manager (in 1552), and ultimately a spenditore (treasurer) to the council.
 In 1550 he travelled to the Duchy of Mantova to advocate the value of coins minted in Reggio – based on their gold content – against their devaluation in Mantova, which had been declared by a grida (fiat) of Cardinal Ercole Gonzaga.
 He continued to Parma, where he convinced the Duke, Ottavio Farnese, of the value of Reggio's currency without assay, but through logic and reason alone.
 In 1576 he likewise went as an ambassador to the Duchy of Ferrara.
 Through his experiences of the economic practices of different Italian duchies, and his activities assaying Italian and foreign coins, Scaruffi became convinced that the number and variation of coins in circulation, as well as arbitrary practices such as devaluation, only served to obstruct trade, and subject merchants and governors alike to excessive and unnecessary complications and negotiations.
 To solve these problems, he proposed a currency whose value would be universal through being based on the intrinsic value of its precious metal content.